Optimal auction duration: A price formation viewpoint: Strategic market takers

 with $V^{b,\alpha,\beta}_h(\lambda_a,\lambda_b)= \mathbb{E}^{\mathbb{P}^{\lambda_a, \lambda_b}}[N^b_h(N^b_h - N^a_h)|(N^a_0, N^b_0) = (\alpha,\beta)]$ for fixed $\lambda_a$ chosen by the buying market taker, Player $a$.
 A Nash equilibrium is obtained if the two optimization problems \eqref{eq:buyer_pb} and \eqref{eq:seller_pb} can be addressed simultaneously.\\

+Note that this framework is realistic regarding the information observable by market takers.
+Indeed we only assume that market takers observe market orders imbalance.
+This information is for example available on the Euronext platform for the opening and closing auctions and on the auctions market of BATS-Cboe.\\

-We show in Appendix \ref{appendix:existence_nash_equilibrium} that this game indeed admits a (non-necessarily unique) Nash equilibrium with corresponding optimal controls $(\lambda_a^\star, \lambda_b^\star)$.
-Using these notations we have the following result. \begin{theorem} There exists a Nash equilibrium to the simultaneous optimization problem \eqref{eq:buyer_pb}-\eqref{eq:seller_pb} given by some Markovian controls $(\lambda_a^\star, \lambda_b^\star)$ satisfying
+We prove that this game indeed admits a (non-necessarily unique) Nash equilibrium with corresponding optimal controls $(\lambda_a^\star, \lambda_b^\star)$.
+More precisely using these notations we have the following result. \begin{theorem} There exists a Nash equilibrium to the simultaneous optimization problem \eqref{eq:buyer_pb}-\eqref{eq:seller_pb} given by some Markovian controls\footnote{The notion of Markovian control has to be understood in the sense of \cite[Definition 2.10]{carmona2018probabilistic}} $(\lambda_a^\star, \lambda_b^\star)$ satisfying